-Are you dealing with a dog who “urine-marks” in the house?
-Don’t despair!
-There are many things you can do to stop this vexing habit.
+Are you trying to get a dog to stop peeing in the house?
+Donít despair!
+There are many things you can do to end this vexing habit.

 I can still remember the day, more than a decade ago, when I first realized with horror that our Scottish Terrier, Dubhy (pronounced “Duffy”), was marking in the house.
 We were trying to sell our Tennessee home at the time, which made the indoor leg-lifting behavior doubly disturbing.
 Homes with urine stains and odors don’t show particularly well.
 Dubhy was young, just over a year old.
 I wrote off the amber-colored stains I found on the heater vent to not-quite-finished housetraining, redoubled my management efforts, and stepped up the “potty outside” routine.
 It didn’t help.
 I began to question my professional dog-trainer credentials.
 Personally faced with persistent indoor marking, one of the more frustrating challenges dog owners encounter, I was not succeeding at resolving it.